andrewhayden/ffbe_forever_guild_bot/COMMAND_HELP.md

 `!resonance-lookup discord-nickname unit-name/esper-name`
 > Get **someone else's** resonance for the named unit and esper.
 Unlike !resonance and !resonance-set, the discord-nickname here is not resolved against the user's snowflake ID.
 Put another way, it's just the name of the tab in the spreadsheet.
 This can access data of a former guild members, if your guild leader hasn't deleted it.
 <br> Example: *!resonance-lookup JohnDoe mont/cactuar*

+`!roll <dice>`
+> Roll some dice.
+The syntax is the number of dice, the letter 'd', and the number of sides on each die.
+Maximum 50 dice at once, to prevent abuse (and because that's a lot of dice for the bot to keep track of...)
+Examples:
+<br> To roll 3 6-sided dice: *!roll 3d6*
+<br> To roll 2 9-sided dice: *!roll 2d9*
+<br> To roll 17 19-sided dice: *!roll 17d19*

 `!skills-by-name`
 > Deprecated.
 Use `!unit-search skill-name [search_text]` instead.